 Staff is often the biggest area of spend, so needs particular attention.
 Many companies have taken advantage of the Government’s furlough scheme, but this is starting to reduce.
 This change must be anticipated, and a hard look will need to be directed at whether you will need the existing staffing levels to meet the expected level of sales.
 Redundancies are never an easy option, but the future viability of the business may mean that they are necessary.

 In difficult times, investing for the future is an equally tough call.
 Adapting to the “new normal” means there will be new opportunities to grow the business as the lock-down subsides.
 So, a complete review and refresh of the company’s marketing and sales activity is essential.
 Even if activity levels are low, make sure you keep in touch with customers.
 I’ve seen a number of my clients reach out to customers to help support them through the current difficulties – which was very well received and has created some new sales opportunities.
 Spend time to sharpen and clarify your marketing propositions and increase levels of contact, so as the recovery gathers pace, customers will remember your business.

 Business planning is not easy in times of huge uncertainty – but it is massively important.
 Cash is the ultimate measure of business performance, so look ahead to help understand (early) what crucial decisions will need to be made.

-CMC Partners have a huge level of experience in this area, so please don’t hesitate to contact us if you would need help with your future planning.
+CMC Business Advisors have a huge level of experience in this area, so please don’t hesitate to contact us if you would need help with your future planning.
 Any initial call will not be chargeable.